Last updated: November 21, 2022

 • Offer flexible work hours and/or paid time off for employees to get vaccinated.

-• Remind workers of their sick pay entitlements if they feel unwell after getting vaccinated, such as up to three paid sick days under the Employment Standards Act.
+• Remind workers of their sick pay entitlements if they feel unwell after getting vaccinated.

 • Consider using vaccine incentives such as gift cards, prizes or company swag.